Putting a Child Up for Adoption Without U.S. Citizenship [Is It Possible?]

 Sometimes, women looking for people that want to adopt undocumented kids ask if adoption is an option with our agency.
 Unfortunately, like many American adoption agencies, our professionals can only complete adoptions of children born within the United States.
 If your baby has not yet been born or was born in the United States, we can assist you with your adoption.

 Begin Your Adoption Process Today

 Yes, you can give a child up for adoption, even if you are an immigrant living in the United States without documentation — and it can be a safe and private process in the best interest of you both.
-To learn more about putting a child up for adoption without U.S. citizenship with American Adoptions, or to just receive free unplanned pregnancy counseling, please contact our adoption specialists today at 1-800-ADOPTION.
-We are honored to work with women in all kinds of unplanned pregnancy situations, and your citizenship status will have no bearing upon our ability and willingness to work with you, as well.
+To learn more about “giving a child up” for adoption without U.S. citizenship with American Adoptions, or to just get free unplanned pregnancy counseling, please contact our adoption specialists today at 1-800-ADOPTION.
+We are honored to work with women in all kinds of unplanned pregnancy situations, and your citizenship status will have no bearing on our ability and willingness to work with you.